Parenting Webinar Series – March & April 2015

 We all are facing parenting issues other generations have never seen before, but what our experts know is that we can still succeed in raising hardy, healthy kids.
 This new series will consist of seven 60-minute webinars with different experts in the field of child development who will share their research on how we can redefine the scope of childhood and offer tools that best support our role of parents.

-Registration price: $20 each or purchase the whole series for $125!
-To register for the entire Parenting Webinar Series, click here.
-To register for individual webinars, click on each title below.
+Registration price: $20 each!
+To receive the webinar recording, click on each title below.
 For more information, call Hardy Girls Healthy Women at (207) 861-8131 or email email@example.com.

 Can’t make the scheduled webinar time?
 No problem!
-HGHW will send each registrant a recording of the webinar so you don’t have to miss out and can watch on your own time!
+HGHW will send you a recording of the webinar via email so you don’t have to miss out and can watch on your own time!

-Activism for You and Your Family (Register Here)
+• Activism for You and Your Family – Maine Women’s Lobby (register here!)

 The Maine Women’s Lobby will provide and discuss best practices, tools, tips, and techniques to help with activism for legislation, the media, and in your community.

-Mother-Daughter Book Clubs: How Parents Can Help Girls Thrive in Today’s Culture (Register Here)
+• Mother-Daughter Book Clubs: How Parents Can Help Girls Thrive in Today’s Culture – Lori Day (register here!)

 Learn about the power of mother-daughter book clubs as a way to push back today’s culture.
 Lori Day will discuss the impact of media on children and how parents and faculty can teach media literacy to help girls learn to deconstruct the harmful and stereotyped media and marketing messages that bombard daily.
 Day will discuss eight of the biggest challenges facing our girls today such as: gender stereotypes and sexism, sexualization/objectification of girls, beauty obsession and negative body image, “mean girl” bullying, and more!